 As Your Children Grow

 Ladders, a-frame shelving, or anything similar is the perfect solution for a stackable potted garden.
-The angle allows for your plants to get sun and water in abundance, and the room to grow tall and bloom.
+The angle allows your plants to get sun and water in abundance and the room to grow tall and bloom.

 Recycle your old bottles into garden bed borders that verge on the ridiculous.
 But in all seriousness, what an amazing idea for a flower garden; I can see this being a focal point for a winery- or for a person who really likes wine!

 Whatever Your Heart Desires

 With the right materials, you can create whatever garden bed shapes your heart desires.
 Get creative in your plans to best use the space you have and provide exactly what you need.

 Solar lighting is awesome and allows you to put lights almost anywhere you desire.
 If you have a spot in your yard that is out of the way but perfect for garden lighting, you will have much to choose from to make it exactly how you want it.

 Careful choices of variances in vegetation height can provide a dramatic backdrop that looks like your yard is buried deep in forested woods.
 Many people use this effect for urban settings to allow for a natural privacy screen and muffle sounds from nearby neighbors.